ThorstenDoherr/searchengine/SE/searchengine.md

 All txt files have to be tab-delimited.

 **Output:**
-- meta.csv - a copy of the meta data complemented by additional columns based on the raw meta data.
+- meta\.feather - prepared and compressed meta data (csv format also available, see "output" setting).
-- sample.csv - assigns the essential "equal" variable to every candidate based on the sample files and default setting.
+- sample\.csv - assigns the essential "equal" variable to every candidate based on the sample files and default setting.
-- training.csv - training data: candidate assignment (searched, found, equal), retention indicator, and the meta data.
+- training\.csv - training data: candidate assignment (searched, found, equal), retention indicator, and the meta data.
-- seml.brain.log - training output of the confusion matrices if applicable.
+- seml\.brain\.log - training output of the confusion matrices if applicable.
-- seml.brain - neural network model save file (zipped keras model + variable names used for training).
+- seml\.brain - neural network model save file (zipped keras model & variable names used for training).
-- seml.csv - prediction file (contains reference to sample data if applicable)
+- seml\.csv - prediction file (contains reference to sample data if applicable).

+All csv files are comma-separated.

 **Labeling:**
 - The "equal" variable has to be 1 (match) or 9 (non-match) in sample files (zeroes are considered missings).